willnode/forward-domain/README.md

 _.old.com   IN    TXT     forward-domain=https://new.net/*
 ```

-The star `*` at the end tells us that the remaining URL path is also forwarded to the destination URL.
+The star `*` at the end tells us that the remaining URL path is also need to be forwarded to the destination URL.

 > If you use Cloudflare or any DNS which supports [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/), you still can use CNAME records pointing to `r.forwarddomain.net`.
 It's recommended to use CNAME records rather than A/AAAA records.